Guarda, Portugal: Geography

 Guarda is the largest city in its district, capital of the Guarda District and the Beira Interior Norte Subregion within the Centro Region.
 The municipality is bordered by Pinhel to the north, to the east by Almeida, to the southeast by Sabugal, to the south by Belmonte and Covilhã, to the west by Manteigas and Gouveia, and to the northwest by Celorico da Beira.

 Guarda is the highest city in continental Portugal (altitude 1,056 m), located to the northeast of Serra da Estrela (the largest mountain in mainland Portugal).
 The main attraction in Guarda is its cathedral, known as the Sé da Guarda.
 Guarda is a diocese of the same name.

 Guarda railway station is served by the railway line Linha da Beira Alta, with international services towards Salamanca and Madrid, and domestic services to Pinhel, Vila Franca das Naves/Trancoso, Celorico da Beira, Gouveia, Nelas, Carregal do Sal, Santa Comba Dão, Mortagua, Luso/Buçaco and Pampilhosa.
 The station at Guarda has (2013) eighteen daily arrivals and departures of passenger trains and there is a small freight terminal.
 The section of the Linha da Beira Baixa which runs from Guarda through Belmonte/Sabugal, Covilhã, Fundão, Castelo Branco and Abrantes to Entroncamento is operating again, having been closed in 2010 between Guarda and Covilhã.

 The main motorways are A25 (Aveiro, Viseu, Guarda, Vilar Formoso) and A23 (Guarda, Covilhã, Fundão, Castelo Branco, Abrantes, Torres Novas).
 Numerous motorcoach (long distance bus) services use these motorways to link Guarda with Porto, Lisbon and other Portuguese cities.

-Guarda is the antipode to Pūponga in New Zealand.
+Guarda is the antipode to Puponga in New Zealand.

 Climate

-Guarda has a cool Mediterranean climate (Köppen: Csb) with some oceanic influences.
+Guarda has a cool Mediterranean climate (Köppen: Csb) with some oceanic and continental influences.
 It has lower average temperatures than most climates of this subtype, in part due to its high altitude.
-Winters are cool and wet and summers are warm and dry.
-Out of all district capitals of Portugal, it is the one that experiences the most snowfall on average, averaging about 12 days per year.
+Winters are cool and wet, and summers are warm and dry.
+Of the district capitals of Portugal, Guarda tends to experience the most snowfall, averaging about 12 days per year.

+Climate

 Toponym

 For a long time historians believed that the civitas Igaeditanorum (Egitania) was located in Guarda, but more recently it has been established that this location was in Idanha-a-Velha, in Beira Baixa.
 It was from here that the gentile "egitanian", in relation to the natives of the city, took root.
 Bordering the lands of the igaeditani, north of Guarda, were the lands of the Lancians Oppidani whose capital, the civitas Lancia Oppidana, was referred to as being located a short distance from the current location of Guarda.
 This theory was fiercely defended by General João de Almeida (influential Portuguese military man, hero of the African campaigns, native of Guarda), which has led some critics to disparage it.
 However, all the following investigations indicate its veracity.
 The place name "Guarda" may have been a derivation of a fortress overlooking the Mondego River, the Castro Tintinolho, whose place was called "Ward" by the Visigoths.